fundprocess/PmsMacros/README.md

 # PmsMacros
-Set of macros for our PMS
+Set of macros for FundProcess PMS